Chart Color Schemes

 Camberwell is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Camberwell's population was approximately 22,278 as of November 2025.
-This figure represents an increase of 1,046 people from the 2021 Census total of 21,232, indicating a growth rate of 4.9%.
-The increase is inferred from ABS's estimated resident population of 22,120 in June 2024 and an additional 185 validated new addresses since the Census date.
-This results in a population density ratio of 3,056 persons per square kilometer, placing Camberwell in the upper quartile relative to other locations assessed by AreaSearch.
-The area's growth rate of 4.9% since the census is within 2.0 percentage points of the SA3 area's growth rate of 6.9%, suggesting competitive growth fundamentals.
-Overseas migration was the primary driver behind Camberwell's population growth during recent periods.
+Camberwell's population, as of November 2025, is approximately 22,278.
+This figure represents an increase of 1,046 individuals since the census in 2021, which recorded a population of 21,232.
+The growth is inferred from ABS estimates: 22,120 residents as of June 2024 and an additional 185 validated new addresses post-census.
+This results in a density ratio of 3,056 persons per square kilometer, placing Camberwell in the upper quartile relative to other locations assessed by AreaSearch.
+The area's 4.9% growth since the census is within 2.0 percentage points of its SA3 area (6.9%), indicating strong growth fundamentals.
+Overseas migration was the primary driver of population growth during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to estimate population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Based on projected demographic shifts, lower quartile growth is anticipated among statistical areas analyzed by AreaSearch.
-Camberwell is expected to grow by 324 persons by 2041, representing an increase of 0.8% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, lower quartile growth is anticipated.
+Camberwell is expected to grow by 324 persons by 2041, reflecting a total gain of 0.8% over the 17-year period, according to the latest annual ERP population numbers.

 Frequently Asked Questions - Population